-Our programs and training will focus on attracting and retaining a highly skilled workforce and all commitments that we make will be supported from a diverse revenue base.
+Our programs and training will focus on attracting and retaining a highly-skilled workforce and all commitments we make will be supported from a diverse revenue base.

-We recognise that revenue will be impacted by global finances and we will continue to monitor our corporate performance and strive to achieve efficiencies while maintaining high standards of service.
+We recognise that revenue will be impacted by global finances and will continue to monitor our corporate financial performance and strive to achieve efficiencies while maintaining high standards of service.

 The City of Melbourne proactively identifies and seeks to eliminate waste in all its operations.
-The following examples demonstrate how the organisation managed its recourses in the 2011-12 financial year.
+The following examples demonstrate how the organisation managed its resources in 2011-12.